What is the M.Div equivalency?

 These courses can be taken at ACU or any ATS-approved institution and then transferred to ACU for credit toward M.Div. equivalency.
-Financial aid is available for courses taken at ACU.
+Financial aid may be available for courses taken at ACU.

 Are the courses taken in the M.Div. equivalency program for credit?

-- Enclose the application fee of $20 to cover the cost of processing your application.
+- Send a $20 application fee to cover the cost of processing your application.
 This fee is non-refundable.
 Please make the check payable to Abilene Christian University.